Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/08-workload.md

 ## Update the Ingress to support HTTPS traffic

+A fully qualified DNS name and a certificate are needed to configure HTTPS support on the the front end of the web application.
+You are welcome to bring your own certificate and DNS if you have them available, however a simple way to demostrate this is to use a self-signed certificate with an FQDN configured on the IP address used by the Application Gateway.

 1. Configure the Public IP address of your Application Gateway to have a DNS name.
+It will be in the format of <customprefix>.<region>.cloudapp.azure.com

-2. Create a certificate and store it in KeyVault.
+2. Create a certificate using the FQDN and store it in KeyVault.
 ```
-openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out aks-ingress-tls.crt -keyout aks-ingress-tls.key -subj "/CN=<fqdn of appgw public ip>/O=AKS-INGRESS-TLS"
+openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out aks-ingress-tls.crt -keyout aks-ingress-tls.key -subj "/CN=<fqdn_of_appgw_public_ip>/O=AKS-INGRESS-TLS"

 openssl pkcs12 -export -out aks-ingress-tls.pfx -in aks-ingress-tls.crt -inkey aks-ingress-tls.key -passout pass: